-The DBMS Output tab is only available for Oracle and DB2 LUW databases.
-It is used to capture messages produced by stored procedures, packages, and triggers using the DBMS_OUTPUT utility.
+The DBMS Output tab is only available for Oracle databases.
+It is used to capture messages produced by stored procedures, packages, and triggers.
 These messages are typically inserted in the code for debugging purposes.
-For SQLPlus users, the corresponding feature is enabled via the set serveroutput on command.
+For SQL\Plus users, the corresponding feature is enabled via the set serveroutput on command.
 To enable display of DBMS messages in DbVisualizer,